 33. Be Flexible

-Things will go wrong, people will get cranky and need a rest, places will be closed, and everything will take more time than you expected.
-If you spend your trip stressed out about making it to the next thing on your list, that stress will work its way into every member of the family.
+Things will go wrong, people will get cranky, places will be closed, and things will take more time than expected.
+If you spend your trip stressed out, that stress will work its way into every member of the family.

 Instead, relax.
 Be flexible in your schedule.
 Keeping your family happy is the most essential part of any trip.